pensjonatus/flash-fiction/blog/the-truth.md

 ---
-title: 'The Truth'
+title: The Truth
 date: '2012-03-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The flickering light made the hospital room look ghastly and unfriendly.
 The